X54H/GeoPost/README.md

 # GeoPost

-Prototype of client for a geo-referenced social network
+Client prototype for a geo-referenced social network